 A veiled crown was the most important of all the beaded objects made by the Yoruba.
-It represents kingship as well as a container of sacred power.
+It is a container of sacred power and represents kingship.
 Material inside the crown empowered the king to communicate with the spirits of his ancestors in order to benefit his people.
-The king wore a beaded crown only on important state occasions, such as his own enthronement, the giving of titles on others, or major festivals he officiated.
+The king wore this beaded crown only on important state occasions, such as his own enthronement, the giving of titles on others, or major festivals he officiated.
 The crown was so powerful that even when it was not worn, it was treated as respectfully as the king himself.

 Nearly all sacred Yoruba crowns display basic features similar to this one.
 The main part of the crown is dominated by a large yellow frontal face, a distinctive characteristic of Yoruba crowns.
-The face is not realistic, like the faces in the portraits in this set, but rather stylized with simplified geometric forms.
-Its striking features-black and white almond-shaped eyes, a triangular yellow nose, and an oval blue mouth-project from the surface.
+The face is not realistic, but rather is stylized with simplified geometric forms.
+Its striking features-black and white almondshaped eyes, a triangular yellow nose, and an oval blue mouth-project from the surface.
 The three vertical lines on either side of the nose are scarification markings that identify the ruler's lineage.
 While the significance of such a face is incompletely understood by outsiders, it may represent a royal ancestor of the king.
 The Yoruba revere the spirits of their ancestors, who have the power to negotiate with other spiritual forces and to affect daily life.
 The face may serve to unite the spirit world of the ancestors with the earthly world of the king and his people.

 The most distinctive characteristic of the crown is the veil of beads that hang over the king's face.
 It is a diamond-patterned net of black, white, maroon, and blue beads surrounded by vertical strands of beads in many colors.
-The veil covers the king's features and protects ordinary men and women from looking directly at his face when he was united with his powerful ancestors.
-Concealment plays an important role in the spiritual meaning and power of the object.
+The veil covers the king's features and protects ordinary men and women from looking directly at his face when he is united with his powerful ancestors.